uniarts-helsinki-art-and-technology/Tools/multichannel_video_synchronization/README.md

     2.2.
 Type "hostname -I" to terminal and read the ip address

     2.3.
-You will need the ip address in the step X.X
+You will need the ip address in the step 5.2.3.

 3. Copy your video file to each pi's home folder and rename it "video.mp4".